 This paper focuses on composition as a mean to describe applications' structure.
 In general, such a structure reflects a reasoning dimension of the programmer.
 Our interest is focused on two major but orthogonal dimensions: space and time.
 Reasoning about space or time appears today as a factor separating two programming model trends for building scientific applications: software component and workflow models.
-This section presents their respective properties and previous works attempting to combine them.
+This section presents their respective properties as well as some works attempting to combine them.